1 Chronicles 17 – A House for God and a House for David

 i.
 All that is in your heart shows that David’s heart was filled with this question: “What can I do for God?”
 He was so filled with gratitude and concern for God’s glory that he wanted to do something special for God.

-2. (3-6) God corrects Nathan’s hasty approval to David’s plan to build a temple.
+2. (3-6) God corrects Nathan’s hasty approval of David’s plan to build a temple.

 But it happened that night that the word of God came to Nathan, saying, “Go and tell My servant David, ‘Thus says the LORD: “You shall not build Me a house to dwell in.
 For I have not dwelt in a house since the time that I brought up Israel, even to this day, but have gone from tent to tent, and from one tabernacle to another.
 Wherever I have moved about with all Israel, have I ever spoken a word to any of the judges of Israel, whom I commanded to shepherd My people, saying, ‘Why have you not built Me a house of cedar?”’”